-Uri sets the Dana Center’s vision, overall direction, and strategy.
-He is actively engaged in the design of new Center initiatives and chairs the Center’s senior leadership team.
+As the Center's founder, and executive director for thirty-five years, Uri set the Dana Center’s vision, overall direction, and strategy.
+He actively engaged in the design of new Center initiatives and chaired the Center’s senior leadership team.

 Uri’s early work spurred the development of two landmark programs at the Dana Center.
 The Academic Youth Development programs help students reshape their academic identities, enhance their engagement in learning, and transform their achievement.
 The Intensified Algebra program helps struggling Algebra I students achieve their Algebra I credit in a single year.
 Both programs were built on Uri’s Emerging Scholars Program and decades of successful work by him and his colleagues at the Center and across the nation.